ewolff/service-mesh-primer/manuscript/04-Other-Service-Mesh.md

 ## Linkerd 2 {#section-other-linkerd2}

-Linkerd 2 is the successor of Linkerd.
+[Linkerd 2](https://linkerd.io) is the successor of Linkerd.
 Although Linkerd had been adopted in large production systems, the software was too complex to configure and not performing well.
 These limitations induced Buoyant to develop a completely new service mesh.
-The result - formerly Conduit, today called Linkerd 2 - was presented in December 2017 as an open source project, written in Go and Rust.
-Linkerd 2 is an incubation project of the CNCF (Cloud Native Computing Foundation) and currently the only service mesh in the CNCF portfolio.
+The result -- formerly Conduit, today called Linkerd 2 -- was presented in December 2017 as an open source project, written in Go and Rust.
+Linkerd 2 is an incubation project of the [CNCF](https://www.cncf.io) (Cloud Native Computing Foundation) and currently the only service mesh in the CNCF portfolio.

 Although Kubernetes is the most common platform to be used with Istio, it is designed to work with any environment.
 The complexity of Istio is to some extent caused by this platform neutral design.
 While the first version of Linkerd was designed alike, Linkerd 2 benefits from its commitment to Kubernetes.
 Linkerd implements most service mesh features such as monitoring, routing, retries, timeouts, and mTLS.
 Circuit breaking, tracing, and autorization are missing.
-Unlike other service mesh implementations, which use the third-party service proxy Envoy, Linkerd includes its own implementation of a service proxy (linkerd-proxy).
+While most service mesh implementations use the Envoy service proxy, Linkerd includes its own service proxy implementation (linkerd-proxy).

 Rewriting Linkerd for usability and performance while integrating with Kubernetes seems to have worked out.
 The API of Linkerd 2 is much cleaner and more consistent than Istio's.
-It has only one CRD (Custom Resource Definition) that has to be used in a Kubernetes configuration.
-Istio has 23 CRDs.
-Linkerd 2 also provides a carefully considered dashboard, shown in [figure 5.1](#fig-other-linkerd-dashboard).
+It introduces only one Kubernetes CRD and provides a carefully considered dashboard, shown in [figure 5.1](#fig-other-linkerd-dashboard).
 Kubernetes users should seriously consider it since it includes most service mesh features in a production ready stage, has a small resource and performance footprint, and provides an excellent developer experience.

 <!--TODO: refined Timeouts and retrys-->